DmitryZlobec/yrv-omdazz/README.md

 ## Toolchain

+Prebuild toolchain avialable here: https://github.com/stnolting/riscv-gcc-prebuilt

+Your should use tag rv32i-4.0.0

-Toolchain shoul be installed in:  _/opt/riscv_native
+Toolchain should be installed in:  _/opt/riscv

 Minimal version of GCC should be 12.1.0